opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-strings.md

 ## substitute_string

-The `substitute_string` processor matches a key's value against a regular expression (regex) and replaces all matches with a replacement string.
+The `substitute_string` processor matches a key's value against a regular expression (regex) and replaces all returned matches with a replacement string.

 ### Basic usage